laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 the Mandalay Bay Event Center in Las Vegas.
 While Lil Majin is a good player in his own right, JDCR is one of the greatest players in the whole world, making the only American player left in the tournament a clear underdog.
 This gap was only made more clear when Lil Majin gets crushed in the first game in the best of 3 series.
-With the home crowd roaring behind his back, legendary commentary that's pushing the story of the underdog American, and theatrics from pro wrestling lover Lil Majin, Lil Majin brings the set to a nail-biter where the tension and excitement never lets up.
+With the home crowd roaring behind his back, legendary commentary that's pushing the story of the underdog American, and theatrics from pro wrestling lover Lil Majin, the set ends up being a nail-biter where the tension and excitement never lets up.
 (The video is skipped to just before the 2nd game starts).

 <figure class="video_container">